U0147

 Symptoms drivers notice

-MIL or body warning lamp illuminated.
+MIL or a network warning indicator illuminated.

 How to diagnose U0147